Start Here

-A big welcome to this little corner of the World Wide Web.
+Life is a journey, and this little corner of the Web is my commonplace for reflections on the Christian pilgrimage.
 My name is Jessica, and this blog is inspired by the classic Christian allegory, The Pilgrim’s Progress: from this World to that Which is to Come, written by John Bunyan while imprisoned.
-Remarkably, this powerful work, first published in 1678, has never been out of print.
+First published in 1678, it is long regarded as the most printed and widely read Christian book after the Bible.

 This blog serves as my personal commonplace book—a way to remember the Lord’s faithfulness at different stations of my pilgrimage, by recording what I am learning as I walk along the path to the Celestial City.
-I have nothing original to write that hasn’t already been shared by others, especially the great “heroes of the faith” from the past who faithfully trod this path before me.
+I have nothing truly original to write that hasn’t already been shared by others, especially the great “heroes of the faith” who faithfully trod this path before me.

-I hope that your time here leaves you with increased joy in our sovereign Lord.
+May your time here leave you with increased joy in our sovereign Lord.

 With every blessing for the journey ahead,